aws/aws-lc/BUILDING.md

 The DIT capability, which is checked in `OPENSSL_cpuid_setup` can be masked out at runtime by calling `armv8_disable_dit`.
-This would result in having the functions `armv8_set_dit` and `armv8_restore_dit` being a noop.
+This would result in having the functions `armv8_set_dit` and `armv8_restore_dit` being of no effect.
 It can be made available again at runtime by calling `armv8_enable_dit`.

+**Important**: This runtime control is provided to users that would use the build flag `ENABLE_DATA_INDEPENDENT_TIMING_AARCH64`, but would then disable DIT capability at runtime.
+This is ideally done in an initialization routine of AWS-LC before any threads are spawn.
+Otherwise, there may be data races created because these functions write to |OPENSSL_armcap_P|.